isomerpages/nyp-sirs/_services/career-services/career-services-overview.md

 <p>Individuals can obtain information and advice on matters like the current retail employment situation, job opportunities within specific professional specialisations and alternative job opportunities.
 We have a team of professional career consultants who will advise and guide potential jobseekers, even plan a training programme and work together to bring these trained jobseekers and potential employers together.
 SIRS' career guidance is a free service.</p>

-<p>SIRS is the appointed programme manager for the following Place-and-Train and Train-and-Place Programmes for the retail industry:</p>
+<p>SIRS is the appointed programme manager for the following Place-and-Train Programmes for the retail industry:</p>

 <h4>Place-and-Train Programmes</h4>